argonautproject/data-query/pages/_includes/argo-medicationorder-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-MedicationOrder
+The following are example usage scenarios for the Argonaut MedicationOrder
 profile:

 -   Query for medications that have been prescribed to a particular patient
 -   Query for all patients who have been prescribed a particular medication
 -   Query for all patients who were prescribed a particular medication within a particular time period

 ##### Mandatory Data Elements and Terminology

 The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
-Profile specific guidance and an [example](#example) are provided as well.
+Profile specific guidance and examples are provided as well.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

 **Each MedicationOrder must have:**